 Look back from the Aquatic Pier at the panoramic view of Fishermans Wharf San Francisco.

 13. Stroll along scenic pathways at historic Fort Mason.

 A winding, concrete path leads from the Aquatic Park to historic Fort Mason at the top of the hill.
-There's a cafe at the hostel, dozens of historic buildings, and glorious views from the Great Meadow.
+There's a cafe at the hostel at Fort Mason, dozens of historic buildings, and glorious views from the Great Meadow.

 14. Shop and eat at trendy Ghirardelli Square.

-Stop by the original Ghirardelli Chocolate Shop (801 Beach Street) for an incredible selection of sweet treats.
-Indulge in sundaes, fudge, cookies and more.
+Stop by the original Ghirardelli Chocolate Shop (801 Beach Street) for an incredible selection of sweet treats, and indulge in sundaes, fudge, cookies and more.

 15. Play a fun game of Subpar Miniature Golf.

-For some serious fun go to the Subpar Miniature Golf.
-It has a course lined with San Francisco landmarks like the Painted Ladies and Crooked Street.
+For some serious fun go to the Subpar Miniature Golf, lined with San Francisco landmarks like the Painted Ladies and Crooked Street.